Español

 If you have (or have had) esophageal cancer, you probably want to know if there are things you can do (aside from your treatment) that might lower your risk of the cancer growing or coming back, such as getting or staying active, eating a certain type of diet, or taking nutritional supplements.

-At this time, not enough is known about esophagus cancer to say for sure if there are things you can do that will be helpful.
+At this time, not enough is known about esophageal cancer to say for sure if there are things you can do that will help.

 Adopting other healthy behaviors such as eating well, getting regular physical activity, and staying at a healthy weight may help as well, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of cancer.